 Are your social media efforts working?
-It’s so easy for us to become hyper focused on the creation and execution of an elaborate social media strategy, that we often fail to check and see if our attempts are even resonating in the market.
+It’s so easy for us to become hyper focused on the creation and execution of an elaborate social media strategy that we often fail to check and see if our attempts are even resonating in the market.
 In today’s post, I’ll be discussing an alternative route to revamping your social media strategy.
-In order to avoid blind experimentation, I’ll teach you how to research both yours and your competitors’ previous social media attempts so that you can incorporate what has been successful in the past into your future plans.
-It’s time to work smart so that that the time and effort spent on your social media strategy pays off.
-Bring on the social media success!
+In order to avoid blind experimentation, I’ll teach you how to research both your own and your competitors’ previous social media attempts, so that you can incorporate what has been successful in the past into your future plans.
+It’s time to work smart so that that the time and effort spent on your strategy and actions pays off with social media engagement!

 Learn From Your Own Successes And Failures